cylc/cylc-doc/src/glossary.rst

    contact file
-      The contact file, in the :term:`service directory`, records information about a running scheduler such as host, TCP port, and process ID.
+      The contact file, in the :term:`service directory`, records information about a running :term:`scheduler` such as host, TCP port, and process ID.
       It is read by Cylc client commands so they can target the right scheduler.

-      The contact file is created at scheduler start and removed on clean shutdown.
+      The contact file is created at scheduler startup and removed on clean shutdown.
 If you delete it, the scheduler will (after a delay) notice this and shut down.